- What Is Threema?

 On Signal, you can share GIFs up to 25 MB, while the upload limit for other files is 100 MB.
 All of this information is available on GitHub, since, as we mentioned, Signal’s code is open-source.

-On Threema, your upload limit is 50 MB, regardless of the type of file you’re sending.
+On Threema, your upload limit is 100 MB, regardless of the type of file you’re sending.

-Threema vs Signal: Group and team chat
+Threema vs Signal: Team and Group Chat

 Both of these apps have a group chat option that allows you to send encrypted messages to other users in the group (or unencrypted ones if you’re using Signal to chat with a user that doesn’t have the app).
 You can easily add and remove users, they can leave the conversation if they want, and you can mute the conversation on both apps.